You are welcome to join in any of the Anglican worship services across the Benefice. We hope you will feel at home.

 - 15.00 hrs at St Dunstan's Church Hall: Messy Church on the first Sunday of the month.
 This is a popular event specially for families.
 Each session is based on a Christian theme, with creative activities and refreshments for all the family.
 Parents or carers with children are welcome

-- 18.30 hrs in the Maynard & Cotton Almshouses: Evensong on the third Sunday of the month.
+- 18.30 hrs in the Maynard & Cotton Almshouses: Evensong on the first Sunday of the month.
 This is a short service in this small chapel, which has only recently been discovered in these Almshouses (location).

 This is a short service from Common Worship at 09.00 hrs every weekday.